LeakIX/blog/content/posts/identify-cisco-rv4x.md

 ### Trigger

-We decided to identify those VPN routers on the Internet we noticed signs that a critical vulnerability could be exploited.
+We decided to identify those VPN routers on the Internet when we noticed signs that a critical vulnerability could be exploited.

 ### Methodology

 #### Find a target set

-With [AnisHaboubi](https://twitter.com/HaboubiAnis) we started looking for those routers on LeakIX.net.

 With no software name or version available we finally prepared a search query including a JARM filter :